 Like alcoholics in denial, we worsen our addiction to weapon mentality insofar we deny it.

 Weapon mentality inflicts social distortions on purpose.
 Poverty, rigid hierarchy, injustice, inequality, underemployment, criminality nurtured, substandard education, malnutrition and professional arrogance ― the list goes on and on.
-We mistake weapon mentality for a regrettable combination of stupidity, bigotry, insanity, greed, crime, honest error and disaster; and we refuse to believe those things have been allowed to fester on purpose to further its own goals.
+We mistake weapon mentality for a regrettable combination of stupidity, bigotry, insanity, greed, crime, honest error and disaster.
+We refuse to believe those things have been allowed to fester on purpose to further its own goals.

 Social reformers imagine they can improve things reductively, gradually and incrementally ― problem-by-problem, identity position by identity position and topic by topic.
-Using the same scattergun method and birdshot reasoning, they’ve failed for five thousand years.
+Using the same scattergun methods and birdshot reasoning, they’ve been unsuccessful at anything but war for five thousand years.
+“Sorry about that!”

 The categorical solution to this problem would be holistic, simultaneous and global peace mentality – agreed upon by almost everyone – followed by a swarm of atomistic and reductive fixes.
-Long-term success is unforeseeable in the opposite order (as currently practiced), since each small fix gets paralyzed by the holistic, simultaneous and global counteraction of weapon mentality.
+Long-term success is not likely in the opposite order (as currently practiced), since each small fix gets paralyzed by the holistic, simultaneous and global repression of weapon mentality.

 A society measures itself against a constellation of political metaphors its members agree to share.
 Ours is crammed with weapon myths.
 Many common policies and beliefs of religion, law and morality constitute weapon mythology: popular explanations for irrational policies and institutions.
 Since the basic values of weapon mentality are insane to anyone with the slightest appreciation of peace, weapon mentors impose their own mythical vocabulary and syntax immune to peace mentors' reasonable criticism.

 For weapons managers to succeed, they must be incompetent at peace.
-Military technologies are the only fields at which they must excel (mercilessly graded on the battlefield by Darwinian selection); other fields of endeavor can be ventured with deliberate ineptitude and still fulfill their requirements.
+Military technologies are the only fields at which they must excel (mercilessly graded by Darwinian selection on the battlefield); other fields of endeavor can be ventured with deliberate ineptitude and still fulfill their requirements.
 The worse they manage peace, the better they will succeed at war.
-Weapons technicians have ruled for thousands of years because it has been much less bitter to fail at peace and triumph at war, than to succeed at peace and lose at war.
+Weapons technicians have ruled for thousands of years because it is much less bitter to fail at peace and triumph at war, than to succeed at peace and lose at war.